DanielJR78/cypress-cucumber-sample/README.md

 # Content
 ### Sample features:
-There are a some implemented sample features in [amazon features folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon).
+Any test to be executed should be stored at [integration folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration).

-Each .feature file has a folder with the same name containing specific steps and classes.
-Example:
+Any .feature file should have an associated folder with the *same name* and containing specific steps and classes.

+In our example, all these files are stored in \amazon sub folder:

 ```
 LoginRequired.feature